functionalscript/nanvm/notes/bytecode.md

 top cell to read parameters.
 That array corresponds to JS’s ‘arguments’ array; so, we create a single-element array when one argument is passed – because the callee might refer to that single argument not by its parameter name, but as ‘arguments[0]’.
-When no arguments are passed, any indexing of ‘arguments’ raises an exception, yet still we need to create a zero-length parameter array in this case too,  allowing the callee to access ‘arguments’ functions like ‘length’.
+When no arguments are passed, any indexing of ‘arguments’ produces an ‘undefined’ value, yet still we need to create a zero-length parameter array in this case too, allowing the callee to access ‘arguments’ functions like ‘length’.

 However, since we plan to implement even simple arithmetic operations as intrinsics, it makes sense to have a more efficient calling convention for intrinsics (expressed via a pair of traits: an